 1 lemon, zested and juiced

-Bake for 15-20 minutes until hot and lightly browned.
+Bake for 15-20 minutes until lightly browned and the bacon is crisp.

 8 Ingredients or less